sohonetlabs/ommqtt/README.md

 ## Note

-Messages will get dropped until the network interface is up and running, and connection to MQTT broker is made
+Messages will get queued until the network interface is up and running, and the -i or --inflight messages limit is not reached, and will be delivered once the  connection to MQTT broker is made.

+Messages will be queued as according to the -i or --inflight messages option, default is 100 and for Ubuntu 18.04, we get all of the messages from boot, once the interface comes up.

 ## install
 You will need this lib in your system python, or setup a virtualenv to run it